Simulating Open Quantum System Dynamics on NISQ Computers with Generalized Quantum Master Equations: Methods

-In this sub-section, we describe the next step in the workflow outlined in Fig.~\ref{fig:workflow}, namely using the Sz.-Nagy’s unitary dilation procedure~\cite{levy2014dilation} to convert the non-unitary quantum open system time evolution superoperator ${\cal G} (t)$ [see Eqs.~(\ref{eq:G_nonunitary}) and (\ref{eq:mGQME-G})] into a unitary time evolution superoperator in an extended Hilbert space.
+In this subsection, we describe the next step in the workflow outlined in Fig.~\ref{fig:workflow}, namely using the Sz.-Nagy’s unitary dilation procedure~\cite{levy2014dilation} to convert the non-unitary quantum open system propagator ${\cal G} (t)$ [see Eqs.~(\ref{eq:G_nonunitary}) and (\ref{eq:mGQME-G})] into a unitary propagator in an extended Hilbert space.
+It should be noted that the Sz.-Nagy unitary dilation procedure is one out of several methods that can convert non-unitary operators into unitary operators (e.g. block-encoding represents an alternative method~\cite{gilyen2019quantum,camps2022explicit}).